My Kitchen Clatter

 7. Combine egg white and water; brush over top of loaf.
 Sprinkle with course-grain sugar.
 Bake at 375 degrees for 25 minutes or until golden and loaf sounds hollow when tapped.
 Remove from oven; cool on a wire rack.

-Filed Under: recipes Tagged With: bread, cardamom, recipe, whole wheat
+Filed Under: recipes Tagged With: braid, bread, cardamom, gift giving, holiday baking, recipe, whole wheat

 Posts